ShrishailK/Amazon-recommendation-engine/README.md

 ## Project Motivation : <a name="motivation"></a>
 Building an unsupervised content based recommendation engine.
 We want to build a recommendation engine that recommends users of Amazon similar apparels to one they are currently browsing using text description of all the apparels.

-What are we intereseted in answering the following question?
+What are we intereseted in answering the following question:
 1. Which Amazon products are similar to current product being browsed by the user?

 ## File Descriptions : <a name="file"></a>